-Dogs can, of course, catch viruses from other dogs, some of which mimic human cold symptoms such as coughing, sneezing, upset stomachs, runny eyes, and runny noses.
-If your dog is acting sick it's important to keep a close eye on him/her and not just write off symptoms as being a simple cold.
+Some of these viruses mimic human cold symptoms such as coughing, sneezing, upset stomachs, runny eyes, and runny noses.
+If your dog is acting sick, however, it’s important to keep a close eye on him/her and not just write off symptoms as being a simple cold.
 Some symptoms commonly associated with the common cold in humans can be signs of something more series in dogs.
-If your dog experiences anything more than mild symptoms, or symptoms last for more than a few days, it's important to get your furry friend in to see a vet.
+If your dog experiences anything more than mild symptoms, or symptoms last for more than a few days, it’s important to get your furry friend in to see a vet.

 I’m glad that I don’t have to worry about giving my colds to my dogs.
 When I’m sick I like nothing more than to cuddle up under a blanket sandwiched between Kit and Fen.
 Even crazy Mr.Fen seems to know when I’m not feeling well and, thankfully, tones down his crazy a bit until I’m feeling better again.
 Do your pets seem to know when you are sick too?
 Comment below!